yegor256/blog/_posts/2018/jun/2018-06-26-are-you-an-architect.md

 There are many other instances of "No" which can easily turn an architect into a hated figure, but this is what his job is: to be the bad guy.
-This is why he has to be strong&mdash;to handle it all calmly and continue leading the project forward, toward his own well-defined technical goals.
+This is why he has to be strong---to handle it all calmly and continue leading the project forward, toward his own well-defined technical goals.

 **He Is Abstract.**